 TDR VOS SlickEQ

 You might remember this EQ plugin from our list of the 25 best free Mac plugins.
 Like the TrackS Classic EQ, the TDR VOS SlickEQ is great for both mixing and mastering purposes.
 The SlickEQ, however, takes a more simplistic approach in its presentation, making it the perfect EQ plugin for newcomers.
 There are just 3 bands to work with: low, mid, and high, each one with a frequency and gain knob.
 The low and high settings also feature two shaping/filter buttons.
-This semi-parametric plugin includes an auto-makeup gain feature which recognizes major changes in volume and compensates for them.
+This semi-parametric plugin includes an auto-makeup gain feature that recognizes major changes in volume and compensates for them.
 The SlickEQ also features 4 output saturation modes.
 These replicate the tones of different types of analog EQ consoles.
-Overall, the TDR VOS SlickEQ offers more than meets the eye, and it’s become the trusty free EQ of choice for many.
+Overall, the TDR VOS SlickEQ offers more than meets the eye, and it’s become the trusty-free EQ of choice for many.
 Those who enjoy the plugin can upgrade to the paid big brother version, the “Gentleman’s Edition,” which features a spectral analyzer, tilt filter, and more.

 Voxengo Overtone GEQ

 The Overtone GEQ is hands downs one of the best free graphic equalizers out there.
 It also doubles as an aural exciter, as it can enhance harmonic overtones for each of its 7 frequency bands.
 If you want to adjust the coloration of your mix, this is your tool.
 In terms of presentation, the plugin couldn’t be easier to use.
 Each band, from 64 Hz to 12k Hz, has a large gain slider from -12 dB to +12 dB.
 You can use the Overtone GEQ for mid-side processing to better shape the stereo image of your mix.
-For such a simple looking free plugin, the Overtone GEQ ins incredibly versatile and useful in both mixing and mastering scenarios.
+For such a simple-looking free plugin, the Overtone GEQ ins incredibly versatile and useful in both mixing and mastering scenarios.

 4U+ DynamicTiltEQ by Hofa

-The 4U+ DynamicTiltEQ also made our list of the 25 best Mac free plugins (it’s compatible with Windows as well).
+The 4U+ DynamicTiltEQ also made our list of the 25 best Mac-free plugins (it’s compatible with Windows as well).
 This unique plugin is a conglomerate of a filter, equalizer, and dynamic compressor.
 You’re presented with a straight line overlayed on a spectral analyzer.
-You can then move this line up or down (gain control) or tilt it to use as a high- or low-pass filter.
+You can then move this lineup or down (gain control) or tilt it to use as a high- or low-pass filter.
 You can then turn the line into a curve and adjust bandwidth for more precise parametric EQing.
 But the features don’t stop there.
 It’s named “Dynamic” for a reason.
 You can dynamically boost or filter out the lower and higher frequencies with this free plugin.
 Overall, this one is fun to play with and can add a lot of musicality to a mix if used properly.

 Now let’s get into the stuff that isn’t free.
 The four plugins listed below are designed for professional use.
 If you lack experience with in-depth EQ tools, you’re best off downloading the aforementioned free plugins and figuring those out first.
 Once you gain some confidence, you can check out these ones.
 Some of the plugins below also offer free trials or demo versions.
 It’s always a good idea to start with those before opening your wallet.